OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                     //Create a data set by using sample class and struct var expected = new SensorData { Value = new byte[] { 1, 2, 3, 4, 5 }, Position = new Location { Room = 243, Floor = 1 } };

-                    //Serialize hello data toohello specified stream
+                    //Serialize the data to the specified stream avroSerializer.Serialize(buffer, expected);
-                    avroSerializer.Serialize(buffer, expected);

                     Console.WriteLine("Deserializing Sample Data Set...");

-                    //Prepare hello stream for deserializing hello data buffer.Seek(0, SeekOrigin.Begin);
+                    //Prepare the stream for deserializing the data buffer.Seek(0, SeekOrigin.Begin);

-                    //Deserialize data from hello stream and cast it toohello same type used for serialization var actual = avroSerializer.Deserialize(buffer);
+                    //Deserialize data from the stream and cast it to the same type used for serialization var actual = avroSerializer.Deserialize(buffer);

                     Console.WriteLine("Comparing Initial and Deserialized Data Sets...");

-                    //Finally, verify that deserialized data matches hello original one bool isEqual = this.Equal(expected, actual);
+                    //Finally, verify that deserialized data matches the original one bool isEqual = this.Equal(expected, actual);

                     Console.WriteLine("Result of Data Set Identity Comparison is {0}", isEqual);